 Unfortunately no. Badger 5 is not powerful enough to dispose of chicken bones or fibrous food items like celery and corn husks.
 Here is a printable list of items you shouldn’t put down a Badger 5 for your reference.

-How much food wastes can it process?
+How much food waste can it process?

 Badger 5 is a continuous feed type disposal; you can keep on adding food wastes while the unit is running.
-So it can process any amount of food wastes.
+So it can process any amount of food waste.
 However, it can accommodate only 26 oz of scrapes in its chamber at a time so if you try to cram in a lot the unit may get stuck.

-Sorry to disappoint you, Badger 5 doesn’t come with noise insulation.
+Sorry to disappoint you, but Badger 5 doesn’t come with noise insulation.
 In fact, it is pretty noisy when compared to garbage disposals in InSinkErator’s Evolution series.

-On the bright side, Badger 5 uses an induction motor which is less noisy when compared to the permanent magnet type motors in some competing disposal units.
+On the bright side, Badger 5 uses an induction motor which is less noisy when compared to the permanent magnet-type motors in some competing disposal units.